Boulder is a foodie’s paradise.

 James Beard also sainted Frasca for having the Best Chef in the Southwest.

-And most recently, Frasca was one of a few finalists in the country for the Outstanding Restaurant category, pretty much the highest award any restaurant can get, ever.
+Also, Frasca was one of a few finalists in the country for the Outstanding Restaurant category, pretty much the highest award any restaurant can get, ever.
 Food nerds, don’t forget to breathe.
 For foodies like us, dining at Frasca is like meeting a celebrity.
 One that you can eat, but in a not weird way.

 Local tips: Although it can be hard to get reservations, Frasca always keeps its bar open for walk-ins and the patio unreserved during the summer.

 The best seat in the house is the chef’s table.
-Unlike some restaurants, where chef tables have a different, more pricy menu, Frasca’s chef table menu is the same.
+Unlike some restaurants, where chef tables have a different, more pricey menu, Frasca’s chef table menu is the same.
 All you have to do is ask if the table is available.
 If it is, you get to sit right in the kitchen and interact with the team behind the scenes.
 The chef table is an antique table off the main floor with room for four guests.
 No secret password required; just request it.

 As for the best dish to order, try the Frico Caldo, a classic dish that insiders know about.
 The best way to describe it is it’s like the best cheesy hashbrown you could imagine.
 Cut it up into small, bite-sized portions as a way to start your meal.